WDAqua/Qanary/README.md

  * After executing the run script, you can see Springboot application running on <http://localhost:8080/#/overview> that will tell the status of currently running components.

  * Now your pipeline is ready to use.
 Go to <http://localhost:8080/startquestionansweringwithtextquestion>.
 Here you can find a User Interface to interact for adding question via web interface, and then select the components you need to include in the pipeline via checking a checkbox for each component.
 Press the start button and you are ready to go!

+ ### Using Qanary for your work

+ * Our Wiki page contains all the information about how to integrate a new component and also about the easy usability of Qanary framework.
+We have illustrated inclusion of a new component with example in Wiki page.
+Please refer to it.